21 of our favorite Latinx-owned brands for all your everyday essentials | CNN Underscored

 Yay For Earth

-Made by using four simple sustainably-sourced ingredients that honor the earth, founder Stevie Van Horn started her company Yay For Earth with a sensitive skin face lotion (From $21 at Yay For Earth) that she says is, “nature on your face.”
-Starting her enterprise in a small Brooklyn apartment, buying beeswax sourced from local beekeepers devoted to the repopulation of bees, Van Horn now has extended her line to include a bamboo hairbrush that has a comfortable hand feel and stimulates your follicles for a scalp massage as you brush, along with a body oil and hydrosol face spray that smells like being in the neck of the woods.
+Using four simple, sustainably sourced ingredients that honor the earth, founder Stevie Van Horn started her company Yay For Earth with a sensitive skin face lotion (from $21 at Yay For Earth) that she says is, “nature on your face.”
+From her start in a small Brooklyn apartment and buying beeswax from local beekeepers devoted to the repopulation of bees, Van Horn now has extended her line to include a bamboo hairbrush that has a comfortable hand feel and stimulates your follicles for a scalp massage as you brush, along with a body oil and hydrosol face spray that smells like being in the woods.